wanderingartificer1/lich-origin/README.md

 # lich-origin

-This is a modification of the Lunar Path Origin found in Origins++
+This is a modification of the Lunar Path Origin code found in Origins++